SouchenOu/cub3D_explanation/README.md

 ---------------------------

 Okay let's wrap this all up.
 Using all of these ideas we can finally end up with these steps.
-Since the number of rays is the size of the width we can create this loop, inside the loop we should do the following steps..
+Since the number of rays is the width of the map we can create this loop, inside the loop we should do the following steps..

 1- Do the gridline check and get the final ray points.

 2- Calculate the wall height using the HEIGHT of the screen and the ray length.

 3- Calculate the starting point and the ending point of the walls.

 4- Start drawing.

-// drawing the wall pixel colonne by pixel colonne
+// we will drawing the wall pixel colonne by pixel colonne
+// we will go from left to right, colone by colone depends of how many of rays we have(map width).
-// each one of colonne represent each one of the rays tha where representing in our field of view
+// each one of colonne represent each one of the rays that  representing in our field of view.
+// then calcule the wallStripHeight is the height of each one of walls in the screen

 <img width="432" alt="Screen Shot 2022-11-27 at 10 55 00 AM" src="https://user-images.githubusercontent.com/87101785/204129182-b847da76-e410-4e7f-83c9-daf596c3814c.png">